cmput415-2024/415-code/T2-ListenersVisitors/Calculator/README.md

 ## Running

-After building, use the following command to run the example.
+After building, use the resulting binary in the `bin/` folder to run the example.
+Example:
 ```
-./bin/calc t.expr
+bin/calc t.expr
 ```